nooxx/WebAuthn/README.md

 * **What's the difference between disabling and deleting a credential?**

 Disabling a credential doesn't delete it, so it's useful as a blacklisting mechanism and these can also be re-enabled.

 When the credential is deleted, it goes away forever from the server, so the credential in the authenticator device becomes orphaned.

-* **Can a user delete its credentials from its device?**
+* **Can I delete a credential from the user device?**

-Yes.
-If it does, the other part of the credentials in your server gets orphaned.
-You may want to show the user a list of registered credentials in the application to delete them.
+No, there is no protocol in WebAuthn to delete a credential from the authenticator.

+That process must be done manually by the user in his device, and will vary depending on the browser, OS and device hardware.

 * **How secure is this against passwords or 2FA?**